 - Deaths from TB: 11,500

-- Proportion of people with TB not diagnosed: 32%
+- Percentage of people whose TB is not diagnosed: 32%

 - Estimated new TB cases with multi-drug resistance: 0.33%